jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer.md

 consumer option corresponding to "discarding the oldest and using the newest one".

-Now let's map these donut shop options to a bounded buffer.
+Finally, let's map these donut shop options to those for a bounded buffer:

 For the producer: